The “16 types of graduate student by JRR Tolkien” was

 The Arya Stark

-The Arya applied for a series of international fellowships and has been away for much of her degree.
+The Arya was awarded a series of international fellowships and has been away from the lab for much of her degree.
 On her return, she is much more mature and experienced, having picked up a set of extremely rare and exceptional research skills, although it isn't clear she always uses them for the best purposes.

 The Davos Seaworth